Wireless Telecommunications Carriers NAICS 517112

 - Telecommunications industry core products and services are becoming commodities according to professional services firm PWC.
 Firms have difficulty raising prices while facing a continual need to invest in infrastructure.
 PWC notes, however, that there are always niches of expansion and opportunities for companies in industries with relatively slow growth.
 A sweeping reconfiguration of legacy industries will create a greater demand for connectivity and communications services in the coming years, according to PWC.
 Key megatrends within the telco industry itself are causing a sweeping internal reconfiguration, which is opening up many new opportunities.
 These include strategic investments in AI, fixed connectivity, and B2B service; working with investors and regulators to create opportunities to optimize market structure; and deploying deals to build scale.

-- Wireless telecommunications carrier industry employment decreased slightly and average wages for nonsupervisory employees increased slightly during the first five months of 2025, according to the US Bureau of Labor Statistics (BLS).
-Wireless telecommunications carriers decreased prices slightly during the first half of 2025, according to the BLS.
-Wireless telecommunications carrier sales are forecast to grow at a 4.94% compounded annual rate from 2025 to 2029, faster than the growth of the overall economy, according to Inforum and the Interindustry Economic Research Fund, Inc.
+- Wireless telecommunications carrier industry employment decreased slightly and average wages for nonsupervisory employees increased slightly during the first two months of 2026, according to the US Bureau of Labor Statistics (BLS).
+Wireless telecommunications carriers decreased prices slightly during the first three months of 2026, according to the BLS.
+Wireless telecommunications carrier sales are forecast to grow at a 3.85% compounded annual rate from 2026 to 2030, slower than the growth of the overall economy, according to Inforum and the Interindustry Economic Research Fund, Inc.

 Industry Revenue